ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

-Note that since IP addresses are not supported by default in the TLS SNI, resolvers that support discovery using IP addresses will need to be configured to present the appropriate TLS certificate when no SNI is present for both DoT and DoH.
+Note that since IP addresses are not supported by default in the TLS SNI, resolvers that support discovery using IP addresses will need to be configured to present the appropriate TLS certificate when no SNI is present for DoT, DoQ, and DoH.

 ## Handling non-DDR queries for resolver.arpa